dirkschumacher/PValueAdjust.jl/README.md

 ## Install
 This package has been deprecated in favor of [MultipleTesting.jl](https://github.com/juliangehring/MultipleTesting.jl).
+Please use that package instead.

 ## Methods
 ### Control the familywise error rate ([FWER](http://en.wikipedia.org/wiki/Familywise_error_rate))